 In both cases the finish can be touched up and made to look like new.
-So in the end it really comes down to preference.
-Please be aware an oil finish requires a much higher level of maintenance.
-We ask you to re-oil the paddle at regular intervals, including prior to its first use.
+So in the end it really comes down to the paddlers preference and how much they are willing to take on to keep their paddle prestine.

 We do not offer Oil as an option for Ash paddles due to its open grain.
 You can use oil on Ash but it takes an extensive effort to do so.
 If you are interested in an oil finish on an ash paddle, please contact us first prior to ordering.